 - If you are moving into a new place, especially if it is temporary, decorate slowly over time and always with a budget in mind.
 Shop at places like T.J.
 Maxx, Marshalls, HomeGoods and Goodwill to find great deals.
 Your new pad doesn’t have to look like Joanna Gaines designed it right when you move in.
 Take your time, and find the right stuff at the right price.

 - Make your splurges a special occasion not a regular/daily thing. i.e. Only get coffee from Starbucks on Fridays.
 Or splurge on these things as a reward or when you achieve a goal rather than a regular occurrence.

 Mind-blowing way to buy holiday presents for your kids.

 If you have seen the Harry Potter movies you probably remember the scene where Harry’s cousin Dudley is counting his birthday presents and is mad at his parents for only buying him 101 presents this year because he got 102 last year.
 Sometimes it’s hard to know how many presents you should be buying your child or how to to make sure they aren’t expecting more and more.
 You don’t want to create a Dudley.
 Here is a simple rhyme that we use for present buying for our daughter Carmen:

 That’s it.
 Four presents.
 It covers everything they could want without having the expectations of wanting more and more or being upset they didn’t get a ton of presents.

-Some alternatives or additions would also be: Something from Santa and something from sibling(s).
+Some alternatives or additions would also be something from Santa and something from a sibling.

-We find this to be really fun because there is a restriction on what you can buy, it becomes a little game to find just the right present to fit each category and stay within the category.
+We think present buying this way is more fun because there is a restriction on what you can buy, so it becomes a little game to find just the right present to fit each category.